davidshq/auto-extension-manager/README.md

 # Auto Extension Manager

+**DON'T USE, THIS HAS ISSUES THAT I DON'T HAVE TIME CURRENTLY TO RESOLVE.**

 A browser extension that allows users to select one or more extensions that should be disabled when the browser opens one of a user selected list of domains.